thomhoward/ui-kit/packages/quantic/README.md

 5. Convert package to usable source: `sfdx force:mdapi:convert -r <DOWNLOAD_LOCATION> -d <TARGET_LOCATION>`, where `<TARGET_LOCATION>` is the new package directory created at step 2.
 6. [Use the Quantic components to build your own.](#use-quantic-components)
 7. Deploy the package source back to the org with new custom components: `sfdx force:source:deploy -d <PROJECT_DIRECTORY> -u <alias>`
-8. Your new component will be available for drag and drop editing in your Lightning pages.
+8. Your new components will be available for drag and drop editing in your Lightning pages.

 ### Use Quantic Components to Build your Own